NeverWitness/tech-fee-system/docs/en-US/overview/overview.md

 * Basic transportation
 * Basic cultural and entertainment participation

-If the prices of these essential goods can be kept relatively low, broad-based living security becomes more achievable.
+If the prices of these essential goods can be maintained at relatively low levels, broad-based living security may become achievable.

-However, in many modern industries, prices are not determined solely by production costs, but are strongly influenced by **technological systems**.
+However, in many modern industries, prices are not determined solely by production costs, but are heavily influenced by **technological systems**.
 Thus, understanding price structures requires examining the role of technology in price formation.

 ---

-# 3. Technology Fee Framework
+## III.
+Technology Fee Framework

-The central concept proposed in this project is:
+The core concept proposed in this project is:

 **Technology Fee**

 A technology fee refers to the portion of a product or service price that reflects the value of technological innovation and technological systems.

 In many modern industries, prices include not only production costs, but also substantial value derived from technological systems.

-Examples include:
+For example:

 * Software systems
 * Algorithms and data processing
 * Engineering design
 * Complex technical standards

 These elements often play a critical role in determining product value.

-Thus, price structures can be divided into two main components:
+Therefore, prices can be broadly divided into two components:

-* **Production Cost**
+* **Production cost**
-* **Technology Fee**
+* **Technology fee**

 Technology fees typically exhibit several characteristics: